howtocookmicroservices/devenv/README.md

 # devenv

 Ruby/Rails development environment built with Vagrant and provisioned using Chef.
 Chef cookbooks are managed using Berkshelf.
-Fully suited for Ruby/Rails development.

 Box is used for developing examples for [How To Cook Microservices](http://howtocookmicroservices.com/).

-If you're interested into how this VM was prepared, make sure to review original article [How To Cook Microservices - Development](http://howtocookmicroservices.com/development/)
+If you're interested into how this VM was prepared, check original article [How To Cook Microservices - Development](http://howtocookmicroservices.com/development/)

+## Overview
+- 2GB of RAM allocated
+- Ruby 2.1.0 + rbenv
+- NodeJS 2.1.15
+- MySQL 5.6.1
+- RabbitMQ
+- nginx 1.1.19
+- memcached 1.4.13

-# Running
+# Running VM

+Make sure to install `vagrant-berkshelf` plugin, so that it will automatically download and prepare Chef cookbooks at the time of bringing VM up

     git clone git@github.com:howtocookmicroservices/devenv.git
-    cd devenv
+    mkdir web # create 'web' directory where our apps will be located cd devenv
     vagrant up
-    vagrant provision
     vagrant ssh

 ## About